 Existing Paid Time Off Policies

 Employers with existing policies that provide an amount of paid time off that meets or exceeds the NM PSL requirements and covered reasons under the same terms and conditions are not required to provide additional paid time off.
+The state provided a checklist (accessed here) detailing the requirements that an employer’s existing paid time off policy must contain for compliance under the HWA.
+Employers are advised to cross reference this checklist against their existing paid time off policies.

 Collective Bargaining Agreements